Lua Resource System

 Note

-Role of client/main.lua
+The role of client/main.lua

 require("shared.init")